dell/terraform-provider-powerscale/docs/resources/filesystem.md

     type = "user"
   }

+  # Optional : query_zone, this will default to the default access zone if unset.
+However is needed if the user trying to be created is not in the default access zone.connection {
+  # This should just be the access zone name.
+  # query_zone = "test_access_zone"

   # Optional attributes.
 Default values set.
   # Creates intermediate folders recursively, when set to true.
   recursive = true